(750 ILCS 60/220)

 upon the occurrence of a specified event, rather than upon a specified date

 as provided in subsection (b), no expiration date shall be entered in

-Department of State Police records.
+Illinois State Police records.
 To remove the plenary order from those

 records, either party shall request the clerk of the court to file a